-It's been known for a while that African American women tend to be diagnosed with breast cancer at an earlier (often premenopausal) age than white women.
-African American women are also more likely to die from breast cancer than white women.
+It's been known for a while that Black women tend to be diagnosed with breast cancer at an earlier (often premenopausal) age than white women.
+Black women are also more likely to die from breast cancer than white women.
 In this study, the researchers were trying to understand why being diagnosed before menopause would increase a woman's risk of dying from breast cancer.
 The researchers looked to see if surgery played a role.
 Surgery is typically the first step in treating breast cancer.

 The researchers suggest that cutting and removing a breast cancer may actually stimulate the growth of new blood vessels where the cancer was removed.
 Those new blood vessels may make it easier for another cancer to grow.

-How is this related to African American women who are diagnosed with breast cancer before menopause?
+How is this related to Black women who are diagnosed with breast cancer before menopause?
 Younger women who are premenopausal usually have higher estrogen levels.
 The researchers think that the new blood vessel growth after surgery, combined with higher estrogen levels might work together to stimulate a cancer to come back and grow.
-This might explain why premenopausal African American women have a higher risk of dying from breast cancer.
+This might explain why premenopausal Black women have a higher risk of dying from breast cancer.